This post contains affiliate links. For more information, please read our disclosure policy.

 The influence of history is visible at every corner to the Poland travel visitors with beer halls on cobblestone side streets, ivy-clad timber-framed homes, and a castle that is filled to the brim with old Teutonic relics.

 Situated on the banks of the Vistula, this place used to be a booming town trading in grains.
-Today, it is the best preserved historic center in the country apart from Krakow and perhaps offers you the best sightseeing in Poland.
+Today, it is the best-preserved historical center in the country apart from Krakow and perhaps offers you the best sightseeing in Poland.

 Situated very close to the Ukraine border, the east Polish city of Zamosc lies deep in the heartlands of this region.
 As a splendid and proud settlement, it is adorned with an array of baroque and renaissance constructions that are sublime.